 In February 2011, Harbor Point was awarded the U.S. Green Building Council's GOLD Award for the building's core and shell and was verified by the Green Building Certification Institute.
 In September 2011, the Point Loma Association awarded its 2011 Community Beautification Award "to the Harbor Point Building for outstanding Architecture, Landscape and Signage."

-A new commercial structure on a small 5,000 square foot lot located on Shelter Island in Point Loma.
-The project required coastal and site development permits.
+This commercial structure on a small 5,000 square foot lot located on Shelter Island in Point Loma required coastal and site development permits.
 The first level is divided between retail/showroom and assembly/repair areas, while the upper level contains offices, a conference room, storage area and a small kitchen.

 This project, which required a conditional use and site development permit, was a complete remodel and addition to the existing old and lackluster structure.